View Document Text

 payments can vary.
 This type of investment can include corporate and government debt

-as mortgage and other asset-backed securities, although individual bonds may be the best-
+as mortgage and other asset-backed securities.
+Individual bonds may be the best-known type of

-known type of fixed income security.
-In general, the fixed income market is volatile and fixed
+fixed income security.
+In general, the fixed income market is volatile and fixed income securities

-income securities carry interest rate risk.
-(As interest rates rise, bond prices usually fall, and vice
+carry interest rate risk.
+(As interest rates rise, bond prices usually fall, and vice versa.
+This effect

-versa.
-This effect is usually more pronounced for longer-term securities.)
-Fixed income securities
+is usually more pronounced for longer-term securities.)
+Fixed income securities also carry

-also carry inflation risk, liquidity risk (“liquidity risk” is the risk than an investment may not be
+inflation risk, liquidity risk (“liquidity risk” means the risk that an investment may not be able to

-able to be sold), call risk (“call risk” means that the issuer of a bond may demand redemption of
+be sold), call risk (“call risk” means that the issuer of a bond may demand redemption of that

-that bond at an inopportune time), and credit and default risks (“credit and default risks” refer
+bond at an inopportune time), and credit and default risks (“credit and default risks” refer to the

-to the risks associated with an issuer not being be able to repay part or all of its obligations) for
+risks associated with an issuer not being be able to repay part or all of its obligations) for both

 protected/inflation linked bonds is a corollary to the U.S. Treasury defaulting on its debt

 obligations; however, they carry a potential risk of losing share price value.
-Historically, United
+Historically, U.S.

 future.
 Risks of investing in foreign fixed income securities also include the general risk of non-